 More efficient energy use

-Use of cleaner energy sources
+Use of cleaner energy sources (and renewable energy sources)

-– Pollution & Environmental Damage
+– Pollution & Environmental Degradation

 Reducing greenhouse gas emissions